-As with most views like it on Mac, the thumbnail view on the right allows single design selection by clicking on an item.
+As with most views like it in Windows, the thumbnail view on the right allows single design selection by clicking on an item.
 Select a range of designs by first selecting a design then holding the shift key down while clicking another design.
 Additionally, use the control key to click on non-adjacent designs.
 This is called a disjointed selection.

-Alternatively, double-click on a design to import it and close the window.
+You can also double-click on a design to import it and close the window.